Nody22/Superstore-Sales-Power-BI-Dashboard/README.md

 SQLQuery_TablesCreation_SSMS_And_Ingestion.sql	SQL schema creation & data load SQLQuery_Analysis_Queries.sql	Advanced SQL queries (KPIs, insights) Superstores Sales - Script Python.ipynb	Python cleaning & pre-ingestion

-🚀 How to Run
-Set up SQL Server and import the cleaned CSV into test_superstore

-Run all SQL scripts to generate normalized tables

-Open Power BI and connect to the local SQL Server instance

-Load dimension & fact tables, and use DAX to build KPIs

-Customize visuals or publish to Power BI service

-GitHub Pages: Upload .pbix and screenshots with this README

 📬 Contact